ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/docker_dev.md

 - `desktop`: Contains `ros-base` and tutorials, lifecycle, rviz2, teleop, and rqt
 - `desktop-full`: Contains `desktop`, `perception` and simulation

-These are the same as if you were to use apt install ros-rolling-desktop-full, but in container form.
+These are the same as if you were to use *apt install ros-rolling-desktop-full*, but in container form.
 Each of those containers build off of the previous one using `FROM` and then install the binaries described to serve to the container user.
 Which you use depends on your application and needs, but `osrf/ros:<distro>-ros-base` is a good default for development and deployment.
 We’re using desktop-full in the context of this tutorial for ease of having rviz2 and such built-in batteries-included.